-Campylobacter is everywhere!
-Almost any animal –wild animals, farm animals, and pets — can carry it in their stool.
-It is in the stool of most or all chickens, turkeys, and seagulls.
-It can be found on the legs of flies, inside the shells of oysters, the cages of hamsters, the litter boxes of cats, and the diapers of toddlers.
+Campylobacter are everywhere!
+Almost any animal –wild animals, farm animals, and pets — can carry campylobacter in their stool.
+They are in the stool of most or all chickens, turkeys, and seagulls.
+They can be found on the legs of flies, inside the shells of oysters, the cages of hamsters, the litter boxes of cats, and the diapers of toddlers.
 And if you have a puppy with diarrhea, watch out for diarrhea in your child.

 Anyone can get Campylobacter, from newborns to the elderly.